-To illustrate the structure of process models, we appeal to a classic example of predator-prey interaction.
+To illustrate the use of process models, we appeal to a classic example of predator-prey interaction.
 Consider an ecosystem consisting of two protist species Paramecium aurelia and Didinium nasutum, wherein the latter preys upon the former.
 Jost and Ellner (2000) give a thorough analysis of this simple ecosystem using traditional modeling methods.
-We based our model of the ecosystem on the same general model structure that guided Jost and Ellner's exploration, and we use this model to illustrate the process modeling formalism and to demonstrate the PROMETHEUS environment.
+We developed a model of this ecosystem on the same general model structure that guided their exploration, and we use this model to illustrate the process modeling formalism and to demonstrate the PROMETHEUS environment.

-Table 1 shows a candidate process model for the protist ecosystem.
-The specification begins with the model name (here, Predator_Prey) and the variables referenced by the model.
+Table 1 shows the candidate process model for the protist ecosystem.
+The specification begins with the model name (here, Predator_Prey) and the variables it references.
 This model has two variables, aurelia and nasutum, that represent the population density of each species in the ecosystem.
 A type, used primarily during model revision, follows the variable's name.
 In this example, aurelia has the type prey and nasutum has the type predator.
-Both aurelia and nasutum are also declared observable, meaning that they can be measured at some point during system activity.
+The model also declares both aurelia and nasutum to be observable, which means that they were measured at some point during system activity.

 Following the variable definitions come descriptions of the model's processes.
-Here we have three processes that explain how the values of the variables change over time.
-Each process has a name (e.g., predation_volterra) followed by an optional set of conditions and one or more differential equations.3 The conditions specify when a process is active, while the equations characterize the process's effect.
-Since these processes have no conditions, their associated equations are always applicable.
+Here we have three processes that explain how the values of variables change over time.
+A process consists of a name (e.g., predation_volterra) and one or more equations, plus an optional set of conditions.
+The processes in Table 1 involve differential equations, although we will see examples of algebraic equations later in the paper.
+The processes in this model always apply, so they have no conditions to restrict their activity.

-The first process, nasutum_decay, indicates the death rate of D. nasutum, in which the left-hand side of the equation specifies a first-order differential equation for aurelia with respect to t (time) and the right-hand side indicates that density decreases (-1) with a rate of 1.2.
-The second process, aurelia_exponential_growth, defines the growth rate for P. aurelia.
-The final process describes changes within both population densities, with the first equation giving the rate at which D. nasutum consumes P. aurelia and the second equation specifying the resulting increase in nasutum.
-When multiple processes influence the same variable, the effects are assumed to be additive, although other combining functions are possible.
+The first process, nasutum_decay, indicates the death of D. nasutum, in which the left-hand side of the equation specifies a first-order differential equation for aurelia with respect to t (time) and the right-hand side indicates that density decreases (-1) with a rate of 1.2.
+The second process, aurelia_exponential_growth, defines the growth of P. aurelia.
+The final process describes changes within both population densities, with the first equation defining the rate at which D. nasutum consumes P. aurelia and the second equation specifying the resulting increase in nasutum.
+When multiple processes influence the same variable, PROMETHEUS assumes the effects are additive, although other combining functions are possible.